P-Layer-app/download/README.md

 ## Step 4.
 Configure Streaming (if needed)

 1. `Settings -> Streaming`.
+2. Streaming is currently Icecast-only.
+Shoutcast is temporarily unavailable.
-2. Enable `Enable streaming`.
+3. Enable `Enable streaming`.
-3. Fill:
+4. Fill:
-   - `Server type`
    - `Host`
    - `Port`
    - `Mountpoint / Stream ID`
    - `Username`
    - `Password`
    - `Bitrate`
+5. In `Metadata`, optionally enable `Use external metadata output` (available in PRO only).
+6. Open `External Metadata` tab and fill:
+   - `Host`
+   - `Port`
+   - `Mount`
+   - `Admin Username`
+   - `Admin Password`
+7. Click `Send Test Metadata` to verify endpoint access.

 Result:

-1. `STREAM` button in Studio can start real stream output.
+1. `STREAM` button in Studio can start real Icecast stream output.
+2. If `Use external metadata output` is enabled and PRO is active, metadata is sent through the external HTTP route configured in `Settings -> External Metadata`.
+3. Without PRO, this toggle is locked and a PRO warning is shown.

 ## Step 5.
 Exit Settings